Yasaman-Honarparvar/multi-agent-meeting-scheduler-jade/README.md

 ---

 ### ✔ Use Case 2 — Conflict Detected & Alternative Returned (Rescheduling )
-**Goal:** Requested time is unavailable → system proposes an alternative.
+**Goal:** The initially proposed time is not accepted by the user → the system provides an alternative meeting slot.

 Flow:

-1. UserAgent sends MeetingRequest
+1. UserAgent sends an initial MeetingRequest
-2. CalendarAgent reports conflict (FreeBusyReply with unavailable slot)
+2. NegotiatorAgent requests availability by sending a FreeBusyQuery to the CalendarAgent
+3. CalendarAgent returns a first available slot
+4. NegotiatorAgent sends the first Proposal to the user
-3. The user rejects the proposal
+5. UserAgent rejects the first proposal (e.g., conflict from user side)
+6. NegotiatorAgent requests a second slot by sending another FreeBusyQuery
+7. CalendarAgent returns an alternative available time
-4. NegotiatorAgent sends second FreeBusyQuery
+8. NegotiatorAgent sends the second Proposal to the user
-5. CalendarAgent provides new slot
-6. UserAgent accepts the new proposal
+9. UserAgent accepts the new proposal
-7. Calendar commits
+10. NegotiatorAgent sends Commit to CalendarAgent
+11. CalendarAgent confirms the booking with CommitAck
-8. NotifierAgent sends updated confirmation
+12. NotifierAgent sends the final updated confirmation to the UserAgent

 📸 **Sniffer Output (UC2)**
 ![UC2](pics/UC2.png)